 I think we’ve all realized, with some disappointment, that Nike’s Breaking2 project will be based on attempting to break the 2:00:00 marathon barrier by also breaking the rules (illegal shoes, illegal pacing, draft car)…but nonetheless a recent article from Wired magazine on the project has some interesting insights into the training of one of Breaking2 athletes, Eliud Kipchoge.

-Kipchoge won gold in the 2016 Olympic marathon and currently holds the 3rd fastest marathon time ever at 2:03:05.
+Kipchoge won gold in the 2016 Olympic marathon and as of this writing holds the 3rd fastest marathon time ever at 2:03:05.

 For the Wired piece, journalist Ed Caesar travelled to Kenya to observe and sometimes train with Kipchoge’s group.
 One of his main observations was that Kenyans do not rush their training but rather proceed cautiously and patiently to ever higher levels of fitness, as the Kenyans say, “slowly by slowly”.